agda/agda/doc/user-manual/language/cubical.lagda.rst

 Cubical Agda without Glue
 -------------------------

-The option :option:`--cubical-without-glue` enables a variant (strict subset) of Cubical Agda, in which primitives such as ``hcomp`` and ``transp`` are still available, but Glue types (and the other builtins defined in ``Agda.Builtin.Cubical.Glue``) are disabled.
+The option :option:`--cubical=no-glue` enables a variant (strict subset) of Cubical Agda, in which primitives such as ``hcomp`` and ``transp`` are still available, but Glue types (and the other builtins defined in ``Agda.Builtin.Cubical.Glue``) are disabled.
 Therefore, it should be sound to postulate in this variant